Skip to Content

 Harley Pasternak

-In Italy, the Caffè course serves as the closing act of a sumptuous meal, often following even a digestive liqueur.
-Unlike the milky cappuccinos or macchiatos that many are familiar with, Italians prefer a robust, hot espresso served in a small cup to round out the dining experience.
-This strong coffee not only offers a final, invigorating kick but also encapsulates the Italian approach to food and drink—rich, deliberate, and full of tradition.
+In Italy, coffee ( Caffè ) serves as the closing act of a sumptuous meal, often following even a digestive liqueur.
+Unlike the milky cappuccinos or macchiatos that many are familiar with, Italians prefer a robust, hot coffee served in a small cup to round out the dining experience.

 Espresso Caffè